 - 1 cup non-dairy chocolate chips, raisins, cranberries or chopped walnuts

-In a large mixing bowl, add the pumpkin, melted vegan butter (or oil), non-dairy milk and brown sugar.
+- In a large mixing bowl, add the pumpkin, melted vegan butter (or oil), non-dairy milk and brown sugar.
 Whisk until well combined and smooth.

-Fold in any optional ingredients, if using, and fill the muffin cups two-thirds full.
-Bake for 22-24 minutes, until a toothpick inserted in the middle comes out clean.
+- Fold in any optional ingredients, if using, and fill the muffin cups full.
+Bake for 22-25 minutes, until a toothpick inserted in the middle comes out clean.
+Enjoy!

-- For oil free, replace the coconut/canola oil with applesauce or non-dairy yogurt.
+- For oil free, replace the butter/oil with applesauce or non-dairy yogurt.
 They won’t be quite the same though.

-- If you want less sweet muffins, you may lower the brown sugar amount to even 3/4 cup.
-We prefer them sweeter most of the time.
+- If you want less sweet muffins, you may lower the brown sugar amount to 3/4 cup.
+Or feel free to substitute coconut sugar if desired.

-- For gluten free, use a gluten free flour mix, or half gluten free flour mix and half almond flour.
+- For gluten free, use a quality gluten free flour mix.

 - If you have pumpkin pie spice mix, you may use 3 teaspoons of it and omit the single spices.
 Either way works!